West Bromwich: Development

 In the 19th century, coal deposits were discovered, ensuring that the town grew rapidly as an industrial centre, with industries such as spring, gun and nail making developing.
 Well before the end of the 19th century, West Bromwich had established itself as a prominent area to match older neighbouring towns including Dudley and Walsall.

 In 1888, West Bromwich became a county borough, incorporating the village of Great Barr.
 It was expanded in 1966, acquiring most of the boroughs of Tipton and Wednesbury as well as a small section of Coseley urban district, before joining with the neighbouring county borough of Warley (which contained the towns of Rowley Regis, Oldbury and Smethwick) in 1974 to form the Metropolitan Borough of Sandwell.

 Charlemont Hall, built during the 1750s, stood on the west side of the present Charlemont Crescent, in the Charlemont and Grove Vale district of the town.
 Charlemont Hall was described c.
 1800 as "a lofty neat-looking house of brick, faced with stone, with iron palisades etc. in front."
 An east wing was added in 1855.
 The last occupant was the widow of Thomas Jones, town clerk of Wednesbury 1897–1921.
 The house was demolished in 1948, and is now covered by a number of smaller detached homes.
 Much of the surrounding area was developed during the 1960s as the Charlemont Farm housing estate, which is a mix of private and council housing.

 The population of West Bromwich suffered heavily in the Cholera epidemic of 1831 which spread northwards into the town.
 A temporary board of health was set up and a hospital opened in the former Revivalist chapel in Spon Lane.
 The natural gradual slope of the land provided drainage within the soil, however, urbanisation made this increasingly difficult and drainage along the streets was described as inadequate.
 The West Bromwich Town Improvement Commissioners was established in 1854, and they tackled the drainage problem in the town.
 They appointed members to new titles and in the 1880s bought land in Friar Park for a sewerage farm.

-Under the Reform Act 1832, West Bromwich became part of the new southern division of Staffordshire, and under the Reform Act 1867 it was transferred to the parliamentary borough of Wednesbury.
-Under the Redistribution of Seats Act of 1885, the borough of West Bromwich became a parliamentary borough returning one member.
+Under the Reform Act 1832, West Bromwich became part of the new southern division of Staffordshire, and under the Representation of the People Act 1867 it was transferred to the parliamentary borough of Wednesbury.
+Under the Redistribution of Seats Act 1885, the borough of West Bromwich became a parliamentary borough returning one member.
 In 1885, it was held by the Liberal Party but from 1886 to 1906 it was held by the Conservative Party before being held by the Liberal Party again until 1910 when the Conservative Party regained the area which they held until 1918 under the representation of Viscount Lewisham.
 In 1918, it was won by Labour who held it until 2019, when Nicola Richards was elected as MP.
 Prior to that the constituency was held by Labour except for the period between 1931 and 1935 when it held by the National Unionists.